 Apart from logo type, you can tell your logo designer about the design style you want, such as vintage, minimal, flat, and skeuomorphic.
 Colors are the next thing you will decide.
 Professional logo designers will be able to tell you the type of colors you need to choose for your business.
 For instance, you run a blog and you want to create a logo for it.

 Looking at that, a logo designer will design a logo for your blog that reflects the type of blog you run.
 You can let your logo designer create a mood board.
 The mood board can feature pictures of logo applications, such as cocktail glasses, nuanced color palettes, pictures of things you like of other logos, or even a pre-existing logo of your business that you need them to make improvements to and evolve.

 4. Tell Them Your Timing and Budget

-You need to tell your logo designer the month and date you want the logo to be completed and your budget.
-That is to say, your logo designer will spend a certain amount of time in experimenting with different styles and formats to create a logo.
+How to describe a logo design example is that you need to tell your logo designer the month and date you want the logo to be completed along with your budget.
+That is to say; your logo designer will spend a certain amount of time experimenting with different styles and formats to create a logo.

 Therefore, you need to provide a logo designer with more time to explore and experiment, as that will give you a higher chance of getting impressive logo designs.
 Even though logo designers can create a logo design for you within a few weeks or months, on your part, you should play ahead by starting the logo design process ahead of the launch of your business.